mrbusche/matthewbusche.com/_posts/2018-12-21-survey-monkey-cx-api-call.md

 ---
-title: 'Survey Monkey CX API call'
+title: 'SurveyMonkey CX API call'
 date: 2018-12-21 20:56:57
 layout: post
 tags:
   - surveymonkey
 ---

-Survey Monkey has a great new API available that allows you to easily send someone an email programmatically.
+SurveyMonkey has a great new API available that allows you to easily send someone an email programmatically.
 I ran into some hiccups while setting it up and there's almost zero documentation out there.

 Endpoint: This is provided at the end of setting up a survey.
 Should look like